Find Affordable College Courses

 Read More…

-The in-demand doctor’s degree programs at University of Alabama at Birmingham helped the school earn the #4 place on this year’s ranking of the most popular computer and information sciences schools in Alabama.
-UAB is a fairly large public school located in the medium-sized city of Birmingham.
+A rank of #4 on this year’s list means University of Alabama at Birmingham is a great place for computer and information sciences students working on their doctor’s degree.
+UAB is a fairly large public school located in the midsize city of Birmingham.

 Full Computer & Information Sciences at University of Alabama at Birmingham Report